grimmelm/ctech404/ctech401/module_4/e6_quiz_nested_ifs/exercise_specs.md

 If vehicle = truck and color = red, select the output of each code sample.

+**Please refer to sampleCode.py for the MC coding questions as formatting is off here**

 QUESTION #1:<br>

 vehicle = input('Enter a vehicle: ')